About Daisy Hill Bernedoodles

 Miniature Bernedoodles:

-Our Miniature Bernedoodles are an F1 cross (First Generation).
-They are a cross between an AKC registered, health tested Bernese Mountain Dog mom and an AKC registered, health cleared Miniature Poodle sire.
+Our Miniature Bernedoodles are an F1 cross (First Generation) between an AKC registered, health tested Bernese Mountain Dog mom and an AKC registered, health cleared Miniature Poodle sire.
 At 25 to 49 pounds, this is a fantastic size for a family pet.
-While they don’t take up as much yard, floor, couch, and bed space, they will be a tremendous addition for your family.
+While they don’t take up as much yard, floor, couch, and bed space, they will occupy a huge space in your heart.
 Miniature Bernedoodles are eager to please, conventionally hypoallergenic, comparatively less shedding, and packed with love.
 We expect our Miniature Bernedoodles to weigh 25-49 lbs and stand approximately 15-22 inches at the shoulder.

-Standard Bernedoodles/ Australian Bernedoodles:

-Our Standard Sized Bernedoodles at Daisy Hill Bernedoodles are actually Australian Bernedoodles.
-They are a cross between an AKC registered, health-tested Bernese Mountain Dog mom and a health tested Australian Labradoodle sire.
-The Labrador Dog part of this breeding can add more trainability to the offspring and water interests as well.
-The cross can also encourage more hypo-allergenicity and possibly lower shedding.
 These puppies are often highly athletic and great walking and hiking companions!
 They’ll keep you active!!!

+Standard Bernedoodles/ Australian Bernedoodles:

+Our Standard Sized Bernedoodles at Daisy Hill Bernedoodles were actually Australian Bernedoodles: a cross between an AKC registered, health-tested Bernese Mountain Dog mom and a health tested Australian Labradoodle sire.
+The results are all beautiful tricolor dogs and irreplaceable to their families!

 The F1 Bernedoodles (50% Bernese Mountain Dog and 50% Poodle) have minimal shedding and are great for those with mild allergies.
 The F1B Bernedoodles (a F1 Bernedoodle bred back to a Poodle resulting in 75% Poodle and 25% Bernese Mountain Dog) will have a mix of soft wavy fleece coats to more dense curly coats within the same litter.
 The Australian Bernedoodles may have more of a thick soft fleece coat with mild wave.
 Our Australian Bernedoodles have plenty of hybrid vigor featuring ½ Bernese Mountain Dog, 3/8 Poodle and 1/8 Labrador Retriever.